 The exporter/agent should be aware of the requirements of the importing country particularly with respect to the requirement for an import permit.
-The import permit number should be given in the health certificate at paragraph III 5).
+If applicable, the import permit number should be entered in paragraph IV(d) of the health certificate.

-4. Schedules
+4. SCHEDULES

-Paragraph I refers: A separate schedule may be used to identify the animals certified.
-This schedule must contain the same information as that required in paragraph I and paragraph I must be annotated "See attached schedule".
-Each page of the schedule must bear a page number and the health certificate reference number and must be signed, dated and stamped by the Official Veterinarian (OV).
+Paragraphs I and II of the certificate refer: If necessary, separate schedules may be used to identify the donor boars / porcine semen certified.
+Schedules must contain the same information as that required in Paragraphs I and II and must be annotated "See attached Schedule" as appropriate.

+Each page of the schedule must bear a page number and the health certificate reference number and must be signed, dated and stamped by the $\ensuremath{\mathsf{OV}}$.

-The schedule must be stapled inside the health certificate and the OV should "fan" and stamp over the pages of the schedule and certificate.
+Schedules must be stapled inside the health certificate and the OV should "fan" and stamp over the pages of the schedule and certificate.
 The top stapled corner of the schedule and certificate should be folded over and stamped also.
-Any blank spaces in the schedule or in paragraph I must be deleted with diagonal lines.
+Any blank spaces in the schedule or in Paragraphs I and II must be deleted with diagonal lines.

-5. Notifiable disease clearance (form 618NDC)
+5. NOTIFIABLE DISEASE CLEARANCE (FORM 618NDC)

-Paragraph IV 12) refers: OVs may certify paragraph IV 12) on behalf of the Department provided written authority to do so has been obtained on form 618NDC from the local Animal Health Divisional Office (or equivalent in Northern Ireland).
+Paragraphs V(a), V(d) (i), V(d) (iii) and V(k) refer: OVs may certify these paragraphs on behalf of the Department provided written authority to do so has been obtained on form 618NDC from Animal Health in Great Britain or equivalent in Northern Ireland.